agracio/edge-js/README.md

 ## Mono

 Mono is no longer actively supported.
-Exisitng code will remain with no plans of removing it but focus will be on .NET Core.
+Existing code will remain with no plans of removing it but focus will be on .NET Core.
 Mono tests are excluded from CI.

 ## Node.js application packaging